Azure-Samples/open-liberty-on-aro/guides/howto-integrate-all.md

 # Integrate your Liberty application with different Azure services

-In this guide, you will integrate your Open Liberty application with different Azure services, including security, data persistence & distributed logging.
-The Open Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
+In this guide, you will integrate your Liberty application with different Azure services, including security, data persistence & distributed logging.
+The Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]
 >
 > * Set up different services